srivatsanb-alt/fmMuleInterfaceCompare/readme.md

     ls > map_files.txt
     ```

-5. If server has internet, allows you to download open-source packages
+5. If server has internet, allows you to download open-source packages (Recommended to use step 6 instead of this step)

     a.
 If you want to setup fm on a remote location, run push_fm script to create all the docker images on the server
     ```markdown